IBM/charts/repo/ibm-helm/ibm-sfg-prod.md

 	kubectl create secret generic <secret-name> --from-file=/path/to/<certificate>
 	```

-14. When installing the chart on a new database which does not have IBM Sterling File Gateway Software schema tables and metadata,
+14. When installing the chart on a new database which does not have IBM Sterling B2B Integrator Software schema tables and metadata,
 * ensure that `dataSetup.enable` parameter is set to `true` and `dataSetup.upgrade` parameter is set as `false`.
 This will create the required database tables and metadata in the database before installing the chart.

 15. When installing the chart on a database on an older release version